Independent Educational Evaluation (IEE) in Tennessee

 How do you get an independent educational evaluation (IEE) in Tennessee?

 Tennessee parents have the right to obtain an Independent Educational Evaluation (IEE) at public expense if they disagree with the LEA's evaluation.
 This right is established in 34 CFR 300.502, adopted by reference in Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.01.
-When a parent requests an IEE, the LEA must either pay for the IEE or initiate a due process hearing to show its evaluation was appropriate.
-Tennessee follows the federal framework for IEE rights without additional state-specific requirements.
-If the LEA initiates a hearing and the hearing officer determines the LEA's evaluation was appropriate, the parent still has the right to an IEE but not necessarily at public expense.
-The LEA may ask the parent for the reason they object to the evaluation but may not require an explanation.
+0520-01-09-.01, and is part of the procedural safeguards the Department must maintain under Tenn.
+Code Ann. § 49-10-601.
+When a parent requests an IEE, the LEA must either pay for the IEE or initiate a due process hearing to show its evaluation was appropriate — and must do so without unnecessary delay.
+If the LEA initiates a hearing and the ALJ (employed by the secretary of state per Tenn.
+Code Ann. § 49-10-606) determines the LEA's evaluation was appropriate, the parent still has the right to an IEE but not necessarily at public expense.
+The LEA may ask the parent for the reason they object to the evaluation but may not require an explanation as a condition of providing the IEE.
+An IEE at public expense must meet the same criteria the LEA uses for evaluations, including examiner qualifications consistent with Tennessee licensure requirements (Tenn.
+Code Ann. § 49-10-106).
+The IEP team must consider any IEE obtained by the parent when making FAPE decisions.
+The procedural safeguards notice provided to parents under Tenn.
+Code Ann. § 49-10-601 must include information about IEE rights.

 What Tennessee Requires